awayken/miles.ink/README.md

 ## Deploying Miles.ink

 Miles.ink uses a Node script to deploy itself.
-For obvious reasons, the `deploy.js` file is not committed with the project.
-I could commit it and use environment variables to keep the secret stuff secret, and maybe I'll do that in the future.
+To take advantage of `deploy.js`, you need to define some environment variables.
+The project includes the `dotenv` npm package to help facilitate this process.
+Make a copy of `sample.env`, rename it to `.env` and then fill out the values appropriately for your target FTP server.
+DO NOT commit your new `.env` file.
+It is ignored for a reason: to keep your secrets safe.

 To deploy the site: